 If you live with flatmates and your name is the one on the mobile contract, you can still get in trouble.
 Let’s say your flatmate streams or downloads the latest episode of Game of Thrones.

 Most likely you will receive a fine under your name.
 This is because the law firms catch the IP address used to make the download and request the information of the user to the internet providers.
 Legally, the providers are obliged to give the law firms your information.

 You are entitled to dispute this fine and claim that it was your flatmate who did the download.
-However, you might need to go through great lengths to prove this.
+However, you might need to go to great lengths to prove this.

 Can you use Hulu in Germany?

 Unfortunately, Hulu is not available in Germany.
-This is because Hulu only has the rights to show their content in the USA.
+This is because Hulu only has the right to show its content in the USA.
 The same rule applies to other sites like SHOWTIME.

 The ultimate list of legal streaming sites in Germany